Homemade Chicken Pot Pie

 - Stir in the cooked chicken and frozen peas and carrots.
 Remove from heat.

-- Prepare the pastry crust.
-In a medium bowl, mix the flour, celery seeds, and salt.
-Cut in the lard using a pastry blender or two forks until the mixture resembles coarse crumbs.
-Sprinkle in ice water, 1 tablespoon at a time, mixing gently with a fork until the dough holds together.
+- Sprinkle in ice water, 1 tablespoon at a time, mixing gently with a fork until the dough holds together.
 The dough should almost clean the sides of the bowl.
+Form into a ball.

-- Form into a ball.
-Lightly flour your surface and divide the dough.
-Use two-thirds for the bottom crust and one-third for the top.
-Roll out the larger portion and fit it into a 9-inch pie pan.
+- Lightly flour your surface and divide the dough into a two-thirds ball for the bottom crust and a smaller one-third ball for the top.

-- Pour the filling into the prepared crust.
-Roll out the remaining dough and lay it over the top.
-Seal and crimp the edges.
+- Seal and crimp the edges.
 Cut a few slits in the top crust to allow steam to escape.

-- Bake at 425 ยฐF for 30 to 40 minutes, or until the crust is golden brown.
+- Bake at 425 °F for 30 to 40 minutes, or until the crust is golden brown.
 Let cool slightly before serving.